Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-The total maternal rate (TMR) for 2024 stands at 85.8%, marking a decline of 4.2 percentage points from 2023.
-Over the latest five-year span from 2020 to 2024, the TMR shows an upward trend with an average value of 85.6%.
-When compared to the 1970s average of 97.7%, the current TMR is approximately 11.9 percentage points lower.
-Notably, Bulgaria holds the highest TMR level both globally, ranked first out of 38 countries, and within Europe, ranking first among 31 countries.
+The total maternal rate (TMR) in 2024 stands at 85.8%, marking a decrease of 4.2 percentage points from the previous year.
+Over the five-year span from 2020 to 2024, this rate has shown an upward trend, averaging 85.6%.
+When compared to the 1970s average of 97.7%, the current level is lower by approximately 11.9 percentage points.
+Bulgaria's TMR is the highest worldwide among 38 countries and also leads all 31 European nations in this metric.

 Total Maternal Rate (TMR) over the decades